 1. Things Get Worse Before They Get Better

 After a spinal cord injury, your spinal cord may go into spinal shock.
-The body sends out a bunch of powerful chemicals in an effort to stabilize the spinal cord.
+This occurs when the body sends out a bunch of powerful chemicals in an effort to stabilize the spinal cord after trauma.

-All those chemicals can cause your spinal cord to swell, and the more it swells, the less blood it receives.
+The chemicals can cause your spinal cord to swell, which affects the amount of blood and nutrients that it receives.

-Therefore, swelling can cut off blood flow in the spinal cord, which can cause you to lose a lot of control over movements.
+Therefore, swelling that cuts off blood flow in the spinal cord can cause you to lose control over different movements.

 Don’t worry, this is temporary!
 Healing takes time.

-Once the swelling dies down, functions may gradually start to return.
+Once the swelling dies down, the function that were affected may gradually start to return.